mahendransaminathan/ProductService/README.md

 19. Select Overview tab under your cluster
 20. Click on Connect button to copy the Connection string
 21. Connect to Cluster window pop up
 22. Under Connection string section, click on copy button and paste the connection string to your notepad
+23. Click on the Database Access Under Security section at the left side of the screen.
+Your username will be displayed
+24. Click on Edit button under Actions section
+25. Edit User window will pop up.
+26. Under Password Authentication section, click on Edit Password button
+27. Enter your password.
+Take a note of your password and save the changes
+28. In your notepad, Update the <db_password> with the password from the previous step in the connection String

 # Create Connection string in your ProductService
 1. Go to your Product Service App Service